CIA transnational anti-crime and anti-drug activities: The nexus between the drug industry and hawala

 service providers (bankers, accountants).
 In addition to hawala, they found protection payments and connections, by which the drug industry has major linkages with local administration as well as high levels of the national government.

 See informal money transfer systems to support clandestine activity, including terrorism, drug trade, and intelligence collection.
 See the section of the article, CIA transnational anti-terrorism activities on how the intelligence community and the United States Department of the Treasury attempt to control hawala used to finance terrorism.

 Different localities studied by the UNODC give different views of the laundering of drug funds.
 It is difficult to get a solid sense of the overall economy.
-In Faizabad, for example, indicated that during certain times of the year close to 100% of the liquidity of the hawala system in the province is derived from drugs, whereas in Herat, the Northern Alliance stronghold, it was estimated that only 30% of the hawala market's overall transaction volume is directly linked to drugs.
+In Faizabad (a city located in the Ayodhya district, Uttar Pradesh, India), for example, indicated that during certain times of the year close to 100% of the liquidity of the hawala system in the province is derived from drugs, whereas in Herat, the Northern Alliance stronghold, it was estimated that only 30% of the hawala market's overall transaction volume is directly linked to drugs.
 Analysis of data gathered in places like Herat was complicated by confirmed links between drug money and legitimate imports.
 The southern region (Helmand and Kandahar provinces) is also a key centre for money laundering in Afghanistan (about 60% of the funds are drug related and 80-90% of the hawala dealers in Kandahar [the former Taliban stronghold] and Helmand are involved in money transfers related to narcotics).

 Helmand has emerged as a key facilitator of the opium trade, both between provinces and exports, while overall estimates of the local hawala markets' drug-related component are of a similar order of magnitude to those in Kandahar.
 This finding adds weight to the notion that the major trading centers in these two neighboring provinces should be treated as essentially one market.
 Bearing this in mind, the study calculated that Helmand could account for roughly US$800 million of Afghanistan's drug-related hawala business and that Herat is the second largest contributor, with in the range of US$300–500 million of drug money laundered annually.

 Furthermore, Dubai appears to be a central clearing house for international hawala activities.
 In addition, various cities in Pakistan, notably Peshawar, Quetta, and Karachi, are major transaction centers.
 It appears that even in the case of drug shipments to Iran, payments for them come into Afghanistan from Pakistan ... the hawala system has been key to the deepening and widening of the "informal economy" in Afghanistan, where there is anonymity and the opportunity to launder money.